Adult Mental Health II

-Purpose: Build the capacity of primary care clinicians and clinical team members to effectively manage mental health conditions in adults.
+Purpose: Building the capacity of primary care clinicians and clinical team members to effectively manage complex mental health conditions in adults

 Faculty: